nicolasgasco/42_cursus/05_so_long/README.md

 # SO_LONG
 Short description:
-  > This project is a small 2D game with minilibx.
-You'll learn about textures, sprites and tiles.
+  > This project is a very small 2D game.
+It is built to make you work with textures, sprites.
+And some very basic gameplay elements.